');

 About Lordstown, OH

-Lordstown is a small community in Ohio with a population of 3,329 residents.
-The median household income is $64,503 per year, which is near the national average.
-The median age in Lordstown is 48.9 years.
+Lordstown is a small town located in Ohio with a population of 3,329 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,503 per year, which is 14% below the national median of $75,149.
+The median age of 48.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Lordstown, OH